alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 A running list of games and campaigns we might play next.
 Take a look, see what sounds fun, and let me know what you're drawn to.
 Some of these are continuations of current games, some would be a fresh start with a new system.

+## More Pathfinder 2e
+Like pizza, more PF2e is always good.
+Here are some adventure options I’d find interesting:
+	- Stolen Fate.
+A high-level continuation of our PF2e experience.
+[Stolen Fate](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/stolen-fate/) is an 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
+Globe-trotting, epic-tier combat, and themes of fate vs. free will.
+    - Hellbreakers.
+A 1-10 adventure path in which the PCs are revolutionaries in Isger, trying to throw of the yolk of Chelaxian rule.
+Sabotage, infiltration, revolutions, and war against devil-worshipping oppressors!

 ## Pallid Suns — continue the CWN mission
 We already started a campaign chasing down the mystery of the magical weed.
 [Cities Without Number](https://www.drivethrurpg.com/en/product/449079/cities-without-number) is has a flexible classless character system, and a huge GM toolkit for running sprawling cyber-dystopias.
 With a bit of home-brew, it comes close to Shadowrun (I added a lot to build out the magic system).
 Orks, Uzis, and Manabolts!